 - have a plan in hand for how you’ll build and implement the program—while maintaining the highest standards of infection control.

-Animal rehab is still very much an emerging profession.
+The concept of rehab for animals has come a long way in the last 20 years, but there is still room to grow.
 As with telehealth physical therapy and cash-based physical therapy, many PTs are simply figuring out how to navigate uncharted territory as they go!
-But, there’s a bright future ahead for animal-loving therapists.
+But, there’s a bright future ahead for animal-loving physical therapists.
 If you’re willing to advocate for your niche and invest in some credentials, you’ll likely be able to build a career where you blend the best of your favorite worlds.